 Most export training and development activities are supported by the Export Promotion Program, though specific programs of activity must be developed in consultation with a Global Trade Specialist.
 Examples of supported activities include:

 - Exhibition at a commercial international trade show

-- Participation in an international trade mission organized by the U.S. Department of Commerce, Business Oregon or specific STEP Partners/Contractors
+- Participation in an international trade mission organized by the U.S. Commercial Service, Business Oregon, or specific STEP Partners/Contractors

 - Web site localization (maximum reimbursement of $3,000)

 - Counseling, match-making, Gold Key or subscription to other services provided by the U.S. Commercial Service

 - Attendance at export seminars or training provided by the U.S. Commercial Service in U.S. locations (maximum reimbursement of $500)